R0R11/r0r11.github.io/content/CTF WRITEUPS/IDEKCTF-2024.md

 Thus i chose size 0x28 as it gives me 2 chunks such that I can edit the last byte to reach the tcache struct.
 We need this because editing more than 1 byte would lead to having to deal with aslr and bruting.

-[+] PART 2 COMPLETE : TCACHE PERTHREAD STRUCT CORRUPTION
+>[!tip] PART 2 COMPLETE : TCACHE PERTHREAD STRUCT CORRUPTION

 ##### DO WE GET A LEAK, ANYTIME SOON ?